nnistor002/NW_MiniMap/README.md

 # New World Offline Mini-Map

 This project is to keep track of things you find in the game on a small application using electron and react.

-## Available Scripts

-To run the project for now use...

-### `yarn start`

-To run the app in browser only.
-Open [http://localhost:3000](http://localhost:3000) to view it.

-### `yarn electron-react`

-To run it using electron which makes it look like a desktop app and with out open browser.